Technoplatz/bi/README.md

 ### Data Application
 It is a progressive web application that contains key functions to help complete a business process end-to-end.
 Considering that every job has its own special conditions, it is equipped with features that offer optimal and pragmatic solutions;

+- Self Service Administration\
-- **Self Service Administration.** Data Collections, Users, firewall and access management.
+<sup>Data Collections, Users, firewall and access management.</sup>
-- **Basic Data Operations and Actions (CRUD+).** Create, read, update and delete records, advanced search.
-Import data from Excel Files.
+- Basic Data Operations and Actions (CRUD+)\
+<sup>Create, read, update and delete records, advanced search.
+Import data from Excel Files.</sup>
+- Data Announcements\
-- **Data Announcements.** Make data request to business partners and get responses.
+<sup>Make data request to business partners and get responses.</sup>
-- **Process Management.** Defining automated tasks.
+- Process Management\
+<sup>Defining automated tasks.</sup>
-- **Statistics and Data Visualization.** Descriptive statistics and chart definitions.
+- Statistics and Data Visualization\
+<sup>Descriptive statistics and chart definitions.</sup>
-- **Log Tracking**
+- Log Tracking\
+<sup>Track updates</sup>

 ### API
-- **Internal and External Functions.** Core modules and remote data access.
+- Internal and External Functions\
+<sup>Core modules and remote data access.</sup>
-- **CronJobs.** Runnning automations tasks.
+- CronJobs\
+<sup>Runnning automations tasks.</sup>
+- BI-Directional Data Sharing\
-- **BI-Directional Data Sharing.** Access shared views from external sources.
-Live data connectors.
+<sup>Access shared views from external sources.
+Live data connectors.</sup>

 ## Core Technologies

 The flexibility of business data meets the power of the multi-container platform.

+- Docker Compose\
-- **Docker Compose.** A powerful tool that was developed to help define and share multi-container applications.
+<sup>A powerful tool that was developed to help define and share multi-container applications.</sup>
+- Pandas\
-- **Pandas.** A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+<sup>A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.</sup>
+- Ionic\
-- **Ionic.** A platform and framework for building client applications using HTML and Microsoft TypeScript.
+<sup>A platform and framework for building client applications using HTML and Microsoft TypeScript.</sup>
+- MongoDB\
-- **MongoDB.** A document database used to build highly available and scalable internet applications.
-With its flexible schema approach, replication and transaction support it's popular with development teams using agile methodologies.
+<sup>A document database used to build highly available and scalable internet applications.
+With its flexible schema approach, replication and transaction support it's popular with development teams using agile methodologies.</sup>
+- Github\
-- **Github.** An open source and distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+<sup>An open source and distributed version control system designed to handle everything from small to very large projects with speed and efficiency.</sup>

 ## Highlights

+- Self service\
-- **Self service.** Your data is now totally under your control.
+<sup>Your data is now totally under your control.</sup>
+- Platform independent\
-- **Platform independent.** Runs on the cloud, on-premises or PCs.
+<sup>Runs on the cloud, on-premises or PCs.</sup>
+- Flexible\
-- **Flexible.** It has the sweet smell of JSON data structure.
+<sup>It has the sweet smell of JSON data structure.</sup>
+- Scalable\
-- **Scalable.** Starts small and grows as needed.
+<sup>Starts small and grows as needed.</sup>
+- Open source\
-- **Open source.** Everyone can review codes and learn from them a lot.
+<sup>Everyone can review codes and learn from them a lot.</sup>
+- Data Sciences Ready\
-- **Data Sciences Ready.** Accessible from other BI tools and Excel.
+<sup>Accessible from other BI tools and Excel.</sup>
+- ISO27001 Support\
-- **ISO27001 Support.** Empowers the certification process, not a stopper.
+<sup>Empowers the certification process, not a stopper.</sup>

 ## Installation